We’ve been digging golden milk for a while now, so it was due time to share my go-to recipe.

 Yes, a delicious beverage with health benefits.
 Dreams do come true.

-Coconut oil adds a touch of healthy fat and makes the turmeric more available for our bodies to absorb because it is fat-soluble.
-So don’t skip the oil!
+Coconut oil adds richness and makes the turmeric more available for our bodies to absorb because it is fat-soluble.
+If oil-free, consider using a coconut milk with at least some fat content (canned vs. boxed).
 And by some wizardry, black pepper also makes the curcumin in turmeric more bioavailable, so it’s an important addition as well.

 To sweeten, you can go any number of ways.
 I typically go for a spoonful of maple syrup, and if it still needs some sweetness, a dash of stevia is perfect.

 I hope you all love our go-to Golden Milk!
 It’s:

 This is the perfect afternoon pick-me-up when you need something to tide you over till dinner.
 The health perks alone have made it a daily ritual for us.
 Anything anti-inflammatory and antioxidant-rich is a win in my book.

 This drink is delicious on its own, but it pairs especially well with treats like Blueberry Muffin Breakfast Cookies and 1-Bowl Carrot Apple Muffins.
 And if you’re into golden milk, be sure to check out our Golden Milk Ice Cream and Dark Chocolate Golden Milk Macaroons!

 If you try this recipe, let us know by leaving a comment, rating it, and tagging a photo #minimalistbaker on Instagram.
 Cheers, friends!

 5-Minute Vegan Golden Milk